trevorsandy/lpub3d/assets/docs/lpub3d/README.txt

 Change: Improve performance of Software Updater.
 Upgrade and refactor QSimpleUpater library.

-Fix: Fade steps final model inserts multiple occurrences of the 0 !LPUB INSERT MODEL and 0 !LPUB INSERT PAGE when the model file contains a trailing 0 !STEP or BOM page at the end of the model file. #44
+Fix: Fade steps final model inserts multiple occurrences of the 0 LPUB INSERT PAGE when the model file contains a trailing 0 STEP or BOM page at the end of the model file. #44

 Fix: Remove file watcher on file close.
 This fix corrects the behaviour where when you edit a file that was recently closed in LPub3D, the message '...contents were changed by an external source' is displayed.
 The expected behaviour is to not receive such message.